 - A high-quality video recording of up to twenty minutes of recent live collaborative performance(s) that you feel best show your pianistic and collaborative skill set

 - An updated collaborative repertoire list, both vocal and instrumental (organized separately)

 - An updated résumé

 - A letter of recommendation from a professional, other than your major teacher, who is familiar with your collaborative work.
 This is separate from the official letters of recommendation required in the Jacobs Supplemental application and should be sent directly to Professor Anne Epperson at firstname.lastname@example.org.

-If invited for a live audition, you may consult our faculty for creative combinations of the requirements listed below.
-Live audition repertoire varies based on your degree program.
+If invited to the second round of virtual auditions,you will receive communications from the department on how to submit repertoire choices by January 15, 2021 for your recorded audition.
+You may consult Prof. Anne Epperson (email@example.com) or Prof. Kevin Murphy (firstname.lastname@example.org) for creative combinations of the requirements listed below.
+Audition repertoire varies based on your degree program.
 Select your program below to view the requirements.